Ababai7122/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find command to tind the file (.) to identify the current directory -type f to define that its reguler file (*.js) to highligh all js files 9-delete) to delete the files ls to list firles (-t1) to list the last 10 lines | head for the first lines sort to sort file | uniq to identfy uniqe files and -u
+find command to tind the file (.) to identify the current directory -type f to define that its reguler file (*.js) to highligh all js files 9-delete) to delete the files ls to list firles (-t1) to list the last 10 lines | head for the first lines sort to sort file | uniq to identfy uniqe files and -u grep command Display lines containing the pattern “root” -i to ignore case sensitive  from the file etc/passwd